Erodius: Mythology

-Erodius loved horses.
-One day, Erodius' brother Anthus led the family's mares outside the pasture.
+The father Autonous owned many horses, which were pastured by the five children and Hippodamia.
+Erodius loved those horses greatly, so he let them graze in the meadows.
+One day, Erodius' brother Anthus led the family's mares away from said meadows.
 The mares went mad, attacked and devoured Anthus as his family watched helplessly, unable to save him.
-Zeus and Apollo took pity in them and transformed them all into birds.
+The gods Zeus and Apollo took pity in them and transformed the entire family into birds; the children all became birds reflecting their given names.
 Erodius became a heron, as did the manservant of the family, though it was a different sort of heron.